osisoft/AVEVA-Adapter-RDBMS-Docs/content/configuration/pi-adapter-for-rdbms-data-selection-configuration.md

 The following are examples of valid RDBMS data selection configurations:

 ### Column as an identifier
-This configuration is used when you have a table whose columns identify each stream in the result set.
+This configuration is used when you <!-- jokim Apr 12 2021: use active voice "Use this configuration when..." --> have a table whose columns identify each stream in the result set.
 In the simplest of cases, there is one value column and one timestamp column; however, there could be multiple values and multiple timestamps.
 A separate data selection item needs to be defined for each timestamp value pair.

 Example data: